Belison: Geography

 The municipality is bounded on the east by San Remigio, southeast by Sibalom, south by San Jose de Buenavista, north by Patnongon, and west by the Cuyo East Pass.

 Climate

 Barangays

-Belison is politically subdivided into 11 barangays, each with a duly constituted government unit known as the barangay council headed by the barangay captain.
-The Poblacion, seat of the municipal government, is an urban barangay.
-The other 10 are considered rural.
+Belison is politically subdivided into 11 barangays.
+Each barangay consists of puroks and some have sitios.

+The Poblacion, seat of the municipal government, is an urban barangay while the rest are considered rural.

 Demographics

 In the 2020 census, Belison had a population of 14,129.
 The population density was sigfig 14,129/19.78.

+Language

+Kinaray-a is the dominant dialect of Belison while Hiligaynon is also spoken and understood by the residents.

 Religion

 Nine (9) of the leading Christian religious dominations in the Philippines established their presence in the town.
 Most Bilisongnuns are of Aglipayan ancestry.